johnalison/obsidian-notes/Journal/14 December 2024 Saturday.md

 - Could not end stake on main hex apps.
 - Used https://backuphex.com/
 - Ended stakes on both networks
-- Open stakes for 3M ending Dec 2027
+- Open stakes for 3M ending Dec 2027 on both networks

+Call Saxon and Meehan

+# Chat Lester
+- all good
+# Gym / Steamroom
+- core / Zone 2 50'
+- 15' at Tmax = 118